 Highly sensitive people have a difficult time controlling their emotions, so it feels like you’re pointing out our failure when you tell us that we’re overreacting.
 And, honestly, overreacting is relative.
-Nobody wants to feel vulnerable, so if you make me feel protected and comforted, then you’re creating a safe environment for me to open up to you.
+What’s overreacting to you is nothing more than a normal reaction to me.
+If you want me to relax and open up, then comfort me and provide a safe space.

 4. “It’s not that big a deal.”

 This is definitely something you should avoid saying to an HSP because, by definition, I am naturally going to respond to certain situations and things more intensely than you.
 It IS a big deal to me, and if you can see or hear that it’s important to me, then you should respond accordingly and try to avoid invalidating my feelings.